 Specific Information on using IPAWS (CAP) for all messages.

-How statewide messages from Oregon Emergency Management, Oregon State Police, and/or Oregon Emergency Response System get a message on every radio and television station and cable system in the state of Oregon using IPAWS with the Common Alerting Protocol
+How statewide messages from Oregon Emergency Management, Oregon State Police, and/or Oregon Emergency Response System get a message on every radio and television station and cable system in the state of Oregon using IPAWS with the Common Alerting Protocol.

-How local ounties get a message on every radio and television station and cable system in their Operational Area using the legacy EAS system.
+How local counties get a message on every radio and television station and cable system in their Operational Area using the legacy EAS system.

 How local counties get a message on every radio and television station and cable system in their Operational Area using IPAWS